rantahar/2019-03-19-Helsinki/index.md

 <p id="accessibility">
   <strong>Accessibility:</strong> We are committed to making this workshop
   accessible to everybody.
+</p>
+{% comment %}
   The workshop organizers have checked that:
-</p>
 <ul>
   <li>The room is wheelchair / scooter accessible.</li>
   <li>Accessible restrooms are available.</li>
 </ul>
+{% endcomment %}
 <p>
   Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the